mustard57/MarkLogicEC2ClusterSetup/README.txt

 When thawing a cluster, with elastic ips, in theory you can start using this straight away.
 In practice, the block storage, where the MarkLogic data assets are kept will have been dismounted and re-mounted, and the elastic ip assigned after host startup, which may leave a running MarkLogic process in an non-usable state.
 So

-python MarkLogicEC2ClusterSetup.py restart
+ec2setup.sh restart

 is a good idea - which will restart MarkLogic on all your hosts.
 You can restart a single host using

-python MarkLogicEC2ClusterSetup.py restart index
+ec2setup.sh restart index

-Similarly, when a host is thawed, the block storage remount may not take place owing to this being called 'too quickly'.
-You will get a 'bad file number' message if this is the case.
-In that case running
+If for some reason the block storage device mapping has not taken place correctly (signified by a 'bad file number') error then use

-python MarkLogicEC2ClusterSetup.py devices index
+ec2setup.sh devices index

-will remount the volume for a particular host.
+to remount the volume for a particular host.

-python MarkLogicEC2ClusterSetup.py help
+ec2setup.sh help

 gives you a list of commands